Caerleon Tramroad

 Caerleon Tramroad was an early horse-drawn tramway built in 1794 or 1795 by Nicholas Blannin to link the forge he rented in Caerleon with the Monmouthshire Canal at Clomendy, which is now part of Cwmbran.

 Background

-The Canal Act which authorised the Monmouthshire Canal in 1792 included a provision that allowed the building of tramroads and stone wagon roads to ironworks, quarries and coalmines within 8 mi of the canal.
+The Monmouthshire Canal Navigation Act 1792 (32 Geo.
+3. c.
+102), which authorised the Monmouthshire Canal included a provision that allowed the building of tramroads and stone wagon roads to ironworks, quarries and coalmines within 8 mi of the canal.
 The act further allowed anyone who owned an ironworks, quarry or coalmine to request that a tramroad or wagon road be built to link their business to the canal.
 If the canal company did not agree to such a request in three months then the applicant could build a route at their own expense and without the consent of the owners of the lands or rivers that the route crossed.

-The tramroad has sometimes been dated to as early as 1770, although this is disputed.
+The tramroad has sometimes been dated to as early as 1770, although this is discounted as too early as records show it was commissioned in 1793 and completed by 1795.